sdaberdaku/optimizing-trino-on-k8s/sections/default-catalogs-optional.md

 Although useful, users might still want to disable these catalogs after they are done experimenting and fine-tuning their cluster.

-Moreover, having default catalogs automatically mounted from a configmap conflicts with the Dynamic Catalog creation feature which allows users to create catalogs at runtime without havint to restart the Trino Cluster.
+Moreover, having default catalogs automatically mounted from a configmap conflicts with the Dynamic Catalog creation feature which allows users to create catalogs at runtime without having to restart the Trino Cluster.

 -vertical